logo

 Researchers have found that dogs possess the remarkable ability to perceive these asymmetries in other dogs.
 In one study, dogs reacted differently when shown video silhouettes of dogs wagging either to the left or right.
 Dogs displayed heightened anxiety when observing a silhouette dog wagging to the left.

-Additionally, while past studies have shown that dogs wag their tails more frequently than their canine relatives, like wolves, the reasons behind this disparity remain unclear.
+Additionally, while past studies have shown that dogs wag their tails more frequently than their canine relatives, such as wolves, the reasons behind this disparity remain unclear.

 Furthermore, they propose employing neuroimaging techniques to study the dogs' brain activity while exhibiting this behavior.